 Periodontics - Certificate

-All US applicants must have completed at least three years of education at a United States (US) dental school that has been accredited by the American Dental Association Commission on Dental Accreditation (CODA).
-Any US applicant that holds a DDS or DMD must submit all of their application documents through the PASS system.
+All U.S. applicants must have completed at least three years of education at a dental school that has been accredited by the American Dental Association Commission on Dental Accreditation (CODA).
+All applicants must submit all of their documents through the PASS system.
 Only the most qualified candidates will be invited for an interview.
-A committee of Periodontal faculty at the School of Dentistry selects future students from the interviewed candidates.
-The program provides three years of advanced education in Periodontics, meeting all CODA (Commission on Dental Accreditation) standards.
+A committee of Periodontal faculty at the College of Dentistry selects future students from the interviewed candidates.
+The program provides three years of advanced education in Periodontics, meeting all CODA standards.

-All international applicants must have completed dental school and hold the equivalent of a US dental degree.
-Official transcripts must be submitted.
+All international applicants must have completed dental school and hold the equivalent of a U.S. dental degree.
+Official transcripts must be submitted if accepted into the program.
 These transcripts must be evaluated by Education Credential Evaluators.
-The evaluation must document that the applicant has the equivalent of a US dental degree.
+The evaluation must document that the applicant has the equivalent of a U.S. dental degree.
 All application documents must be submitted through the PASS system.
 Only the most qualified candidates will be invited for an interview.
-A committee of Periodontal faculty at the School of Dentistry selects future students from the interviewed candidates.
-The program provides three years of advanced education in Periodontics, meeting all CODA (Commission on Dental Accreditation) standards.
+A committee of Periodontal faculty at the College of Dentistry selects future students from the interviewed candidates.
+The program provides three years of advanced education in Periodontics, meeting all CODA standards.

 The application deadline is September 1 of each year, for matriculation the following June.
 The program uses the ADEA Postdoctoral Application Support Service (PASS) and the Postdoctoral Dental Matching Program (MATCH).